How to Add Firebase to your iOS Project in 10 mins

 At this stage, you can see the .plist file added to the project navigator.

-Make sure that the GoogleService-Info.plist file is added sibling to info.plist file.
+Make sure that the GoogleService-Info.plist file added the sibling to info.plist file.

-Head back to Firebase Console Firebase to your iOS page and click next to the second step which will bring the next step Add FirebaseSDK.
+Head back to the Firebase Console, to your iOS page, and click next, which will bring you to the second step, Add FirebaseSDK.